 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2001, and specializes in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience by using video.

 Dream Engine is Melbourne's most trusted and experienced corporate video production studio.
-We create compelling branded videos, testimonials, educational films, engaging website clips, live event and conference video.
+We create compelling branded videos, testimonials, educational films, engaging website clips, live event streaming and conference videos for online distribution.
+Our crew has produced content for many leading brands.
 Get in touch today to discuss your sales, marketing or internal communications strategy.